shfq22/My-Task-Manager/README.md

 # Task Manager - Full Stack Application

-A full-stack task management system built with **MERN (MongoDB, Express, React, Node.js)** and styled using **Tailwind CSS**.
-It includes **role-based access**, task assignment with file uploads, and robust filtering capabilities.
-Designed for both admin and regular users.
+A complete full-stack task management application built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Tailwind CSS.
+It features role-based access control, task assignment with file uploads, and advanced filtering options — providing an efficient workflow for both admins and regular users.

 ---